In order to understand what a game engine is, it is necessary to take a moment and understand what video games are made of. It ain't sugar and spice.

 - Striker in the Crypt of Trogan reused the engine of the ZX Spectrum and Amstrad CPC ports of Switchblade.

-- David Perry's Global Gladiators engine, used in Mick and Mack as the Global Gladiators, Cool Spot, Disney's Aladdin, Earthworm Jim, and Earthworm Jim 2.
-The Genesis version of Robocop vs. the Terminator also used Perry's engine, despite the game not being developed by him.
+- David Perry's Global Gladiators engine, used in Mick and Mack as the Global Gladiators, Cool Spot, Aladdin (Virgin Games), Earthworm Jim and Earthworm Jim 2.
+The Genesis version of Robocop Versus The Terminator also used Perry's engine, despite the game not being developed by him.

 - Dreams is practically a game engine unto itself, being extremely powerful with a wide range of options available for building scenes, tinkering with logic and AI, making music, and so forth.
 It is also extremely user-friendly, with the engine's full functionality available to anyone with a Dualshock 4 controller, or two PS Move controllers in tandem.